inkwell-studio/catechism-of-the-catholic-church-astro/catechism/mock-data/README.md

 These files generate mock Catechism data.

-The mock data are generated as in-memory objects, and then written at `catechism/content/catechism-[language code].json`.
+The mock data are generated as in-memory objects, and then written to disk in `catechism/artifacts/`.

 See `deno.jsonc` for the appropriate build task.